bbauska/JS-Eloquent/README.md

 <h3>Keywords and reserved words</h3>

-Words with a special meaning, such as var, are *keywords*, and they may not be used as variable names.
+Words with a special meaning, such as var, are <i>keywords</i>, and they may not be used as variable names.
 There are also a number of words that are "reserved for use" in future versions of JavaScript.
 These are also officially not allowed to be used as variable names, though some